ocadotechnology/mistifi/README.md

 The usage workflow intended is:
 1. Create an instance with passing in the cloud and authentication options.
 2. Initiate communication with the `comms()` method.
-3. Use the `resource()` method or
+3. Interface with the API with the use of either a specific endpoint method (like `wlans()` for example) or the `resource()` method.

+## Create an instance
+### Selecting a cloud

 When creating an instance pass in the `cloud` option to specify a direct instance of a cloud.
-If not passed in, the default `US` will be used.

-## Selecting a cloud
 There are currently two cloud options to select from.
 Either `EU` or `US`, with `US` being the default if not provided with the `cloud` attribute.
 They default to
 - US = api.mist.com
 - EU = api.eu.mist.com

+If not passed in, the default `US` will be used.

 **Ex.
 1: Using the default `US` cloud**
 ```python